katur/dotfiles/osx_setup.md

 mkdir ~/.homesick/repos/dotfiles/home
 ```

-Add `.bash_profile` and `.bashrc` files (or whatever shell configuration
+Add/move `.bash_profile` and `.bashrc` files (or whatever shell configuration
 files you want) to `~/.homesick/repos/dotfiles/home`.
 Commit and push
-changes, then create the symlinks:
+changes.
+Then, to create the symlinks into `~`:

 ```
 homesick symlink dotfiles
 ```

-The bash settings should now work (if not, try restarting Terminal).
+The bash settings should now work properly (if not, try restarting Terminal).

 Move the global git config file to the repo, too: